vigetlabs/microcosm/docs/guides/01-overview.md

   }
 }

-const app = new SolarSystem()
+const repo = new SolarSystem()
 ```

 Each `SolarSystem` instance as its own state.
-In the example above, it can be accessed from `app.state`.
+In the example above, it can be accessed from `repo.state`.

 ## Stores - Transformers of State